-Regional capital plans covering the capital needs of our branches and subsidiaries are prepared on a semi-annual basis and presented to the Group Investment Committee.
+Regional capital plans covering the capital needs of our branches and subsidiaries across the globe are prepared on an annual basis and presented to the Group Investment Committee.
 Most of our subsidiaries are subject to legal and regulatory capital requirements.
-Local Asset and Liability Committees attend to those needs under the stewardship of regional Treasury teams.
-Furthermore, they safeguard compliance with requirements such as restrictions on dividends allowable for remittance to Deutsche Bank AG or on the ability of our subsidiaries to make loans or advances to the parent bank.
+Local Asset and Liability Committees attend to those needs under the stewardship of our regional Treasury teams.
+Local Asset and Liability Committees further safeguard compliance with all requirements such as restrictions on dividends allowable for remittance to Deutsche Bank AG or regarding the ability of our subsidiaries to make loans or advances to the parent bank.
 In developing, implementing and testing our capital and liquidity, we take such legal and regulatory requirements into account.

 Our core currencies are Euro, US Dollar and Pound Sterling.
 Treasury manages the sensitivity of our capital ratios against swings in core currencies.
 The capital invested into our foreign subsidiaries and branches in the other non-core currencies is largely hedged against foreign exchange swings.
 Treasury determines which currencies are to be hedged, develops suitable hedging strategies in close cooperation with Risk Management and finally executes these hedges.

 Treasury is represented on the Investment Committee of the largest Deutsche Bank pension fund which sets the investment guidelines.
 This representation is intended to ensure that pension assets are aligned with pension liabilities, thus protecting our capital base.

 Treasury constantly monitors the market for liability management trades.
 Such trades represent an anticyclical opportunity to create Common Equity Tier 1 capital by buying back our issuances below par.